Sophia’s Pantry CSA is open for sign-ups for Season 1 of our 2026 CSA.

 • melon

-• herbs, such as parsley, rosemary, oregano, thyme, lemon balm, basil, chives
+• herbs, such as parsley, rosemary, oregano, thyme, basil, chives

 If you have any questions, please contact us at csa@sophiafarms.org.